aaronaddleman/aaronaddleman.github.io/resume.md

 * Contributed code changes to existing tools to expedite importing automation into Chef

-* Coordinated and implemented application deployments into production environment
+* Coordinated and implemented application upgrades, deployments, and patches into production environment

 * Created safe area for testing new cookbooks without disturbing exiting development environments

 * Diagnosed issues with Tomcat applications to assist developers in resolving startup issues

 * Captured and created documentation for multiple software processes and workflows

+* Designed chef cookbooks to match business needs

+* Analysed existing software applications and provided updates or created replacements due to lack of support

 ### UNIX/NETWORK ENGINEER, FEDERAL RESERVE BANK OF SAN FRANCISCO, SF, CA